henrik-stirner/IScrA/README.md

 WORK IN PROGRESS

 # IScrA - IServ Scraping Automations
-<b>Make sure to add the missing dotenv and config files before running.</b>
+<b>Make sure to add the missing dotenv and config files before running.<br/>
+_CREDGEN.PY_ will do most of the work you.</b>

 - ./IScrA/.env
   - username
 - ./IScrA/config.ini
   - base domain
   - ports (imap, smtp)
 - ./IScrA/subject.ini
+  - subject keywords for guessing the subjects of exercises
-- (./app/config/MainWindow.ini)
+- ./app/config/MainWindow.ini
-  - (initial window size and position)
+  - initial window size and position

 The icons in ./IScrA/assets/icon/ are missing. <br/>
 You will need to add your own icons (listed in ./IScrA/assets/icon/missing.txt) as they will be used for sending notifications (see ./IScrA/core.py).